 20. Patten’s touchdown catch was Brady’s only completion to a wide receiver not named Troy Brown.

-21. Reserve cornerback Antwan Harris — who’s best known for returning a blocked field goal for a touchdown in the ’01 AFC title game — also helped make Patten’s score possible by punching the ball out of Ricky Proehl’s hands on the previous Rams possession.
+21. Reserve cornerback Antwan Harris — who’s best known for returning a blocked field goal for a touchdown in the ’01 AFC title game — also helped make Patten’s score possible by punching the ball out of Ricky Proehl’s hands on the previous Rams possession, resulting in a fumble that Terrell Buckley recovered.

 22. U2 delivered arguably the greatest halftime show in Super Bowl history.